-Lucas “Poppins” is a great au pair.
+Lucas “Poppins” was a great au pair.
 But he wasn’t born great – his success is the result of conscious efforts to develop his skills, patience, and open-mindedness.
-In September 2020, we chatted with Lucas on IG Live, and he shared some tips with us.
+A few years ago, we chatted with Lucas on IG Live, and he shared some tips with us.
 Here are five lessons that Lucas wants every au pair to know:

 Don’t Be Afraid of Your English Skills

 Lucas used to be an English teacher in Brazil, so he was initially confident about his language skills.
 But he quickly had to adjust his expectations when he got to the U.S. “When you arrive in another country for the first time,” he says, “you learn that your English is not as good as you previously thought it was.”
 You can study before coming, but the only thing that will really improve is actually being in the country and practicing.
 “You will mess up occasionally,” he says, “but you need to keep practicing.”

 Spend Time Choosing the Best Host Family For You

 When he was matching with a host family, Lucas knew immediately when he had found the right one.
 To use an English expression, “something just clicked.”
 He felt that his host family were like siblings, and he was confident that they would support him during difficult times.
 His intuition was proven correct, and he extended the program with his host family.
 Lucas’s host family advice is, unsurprisingly, to “take an opportunity to become comfortable with your host family before coming to the USA.”

 It didn’t take long for Lucas to start missing home.
 That’s a normal part of traveling.
 The first thing Lucas longed for was home-cooked Brazlian food.
 But he opened himself to new experiences and dove into American fare.
 He came to love New Orleans for its range of food, including jambalaya and gumbo.